-Johnnie's Pastrami is one of those places where you can say your parents ate there, your grandparents ate there, and maybe even your great grandparents ate there.
+Johnnie’s Pastrami is one of those places where you can say your parents ate there, your grandparents ate there, and maybe even your great grandparents ate there.
+And if your grandkids have any sense, they’ll be eating there, too.